Financial matters can stir disagreements even among the closest couples.

 Emotions can run high in situations involving money, inheritance, and relationships.

-Consider seeking the support of a couples therapist or counselor who can help facilitate productive discussions
+Consider seeking the support of a couples therapist or counselor who can help facilitate productive discussions and provide guidance on how to navigate this challenging time together.

 A neutral third party can offer insights and strategies for resolving conflicts and strengthening your relationship as you make important decisions about your future.